Italy, U.S. police crack big mafia drug ring

 The clans of the Calabrian ‘Ndrangheta, a version of the Sicilian Mafia on the southern mainland, and members of the Gambino Mafia family in New York, were in the advanced stages of plans to smuggle some 500 kg (1,000 pounds) of pure cocaine from Guyana in South America to the port of Gioia Tauro in Calabria.

-Italian investigators estimated the street value of the cocaine after cutting at about 750 million euros (US$1 billion).
+Italian investigators estimated the street value of the cocaine after cutting at about 750 million euros ($1 billion).

 The drugs, supplied by Latin American drug cartels, were to have been sent to Italy hidden in shipments of canned fruit.
 Some of it would then have been smuggled to the United States.

-He told reporters at a news conference at the headquarters of Italy’s anti-Mafia investigators with other U.S. and Italian investigators that the operation struck at “the heart of international organised crime”.
+He told reporters at a news conference at the headquarters of Italy’s anti-Mafia investigators with other U.S. and Italian investigators that the operation struck at “the heart of international organized crime”.

 The operation began in 2012 when investigators detected a plan by members of the Ursino clan of the ‘Ndrangheta to smuggle large amounts of drugs.